- Who We Help

 Yes, this coronavirus trade show cancellation thing sucks.
 And you spent a lot of time and money preparing for the trade show that didn't happen.
 Don't let it be soul-crushing.
 Fight back by digging deep into your marketing bag of tricks.

-Do you love these ideas but don't know how the F you are going to get this done?
+Do you love these ideas but don't know how the F you are going to get it all done?
 Call us.
 We are as mad as hell about this whole thing and want to help out.

 In fact, we are so mad, we are not even going to gate this PDF with a landing page (sacrilege--don't do as we do, do as we say).
 Yes, this was a lot to absorb and we want you, our beloved SMB SaaS community to have this information to read at your leisure.